destiny-evidence/pf-evaluation/README.md

 ## Design

+Here are some notes on how to design this infrastructure

 This system should make it easy to run experiments that develop prompts to classify texts with LLMs, and to evaluate how well models - with a given prompting strategy - can classify those texts.

 Each time a model is run, this is logged.
 This should allow for a systematic and scientific approach to prompt development, while maintaining the ability to iterate.